Now you’ve passed your driving test, it's time to think about getting a car. With your own set of wheels, you won’t need to rely on lifts anymore.

-In that case your only option is to buy the best car you can afford through a combination of your savings and any informal loans from family or friends.
+Your only option is to buy the best car you can afford using your own savings and any informal loans you can get from family and friends.

-However, plenty of friendships have been destroyed and family rifts created over money, so tread carefully.
+It’s a good idea to take any informal agreements like this seriously.
+Plenty of friendships have been destroyed and family rifts created over money.

 Car finance for 18-year-olds – and older

 On your 18th birthday, the situation improves.
 But just because you’re eligible to apply for car finance doesn’t automatically mean you’ll be successful.